jeff-adkisson/swe-3313-spring-2025/project/README.md

 You do not have to provide a reason for your scores and I certainly will not pass a reason along if you do give me one.
 Scores are therefore anonymous in that regard.

-If you get less than top scores from your teammates, please ask yourself what you could have done to contribute more, to better support the project.
+If you get less than top scores from your teammates, please ask yourself what you could have done to contribute more, to better support the project and your teammates.

 Here is some guidance you might consider: